Safety First: costs for rescue services are covered.

 • Tipping

-Tips for guides and porters are exclusive.
-You decide what you want to tip, but be generous and read our blog post about tipping when you are planning go trekking in Tanzania.
+Tips for guides and porters are excluded.
+You decide what you want to tip, but be generous and read about tipping when you are planning to go trekking in Tanzania.

 • Portable flush toilet